orangkucing/jtag2updi/README.md

+# jtag2updi

+This fork of the repo has been stripped down and modified so that folders don't need to be renamed in order to compile with the Arduino IDE.
+## New Features
+This has also has the following additions:
+* Support for DA-series and upcoming DB-series parts; correct mode for reading and writing is deduced by reading the SIB
+* Timeout function - a lack of messages from host for 250ms or the target failing to send an expected response for 100ms will result in a timeout.
+Timeouts from target are reported to host.
+Timeouts waiting for host will lead to it attempting to reset a failed status message (on the grounds that "maybe it didn't get through".
+Four consecutive timeouts waiting for host will cause it to reset to it's initial state and await a new attempt at communication from the host.
+* Improve write speed by disabling the response signature during burst writes (NO_ACK_WRITE).
+* Add debug channel via SPI or second USART to provide rich debugging output.
+* Add support for running on additional processors: 40/44 pin ATmega parts (ones supported by MightyCore), 64/100-pin ATmega parts (ones supported by MegaCore), 28/32-pin ATmega parts (ones supported by MiniCore), and megaAVR 0-series parts (supported by MegaCoreX).
+The tinyAVR 0-series and 1-series parts (supported by megaTinyCore) are also supported.
+* Support for the dlloyd HV updi programming tool.
+See the following section for more information.

+## Known issues
+There are the following known issues:
+* Timeout system breaks compatibility with terminal mode (-t option), by definition, as a user in terminal mode will inevitably take longer than it is configured to wait.
+This will be corrected via a planned SUPPORT_TERMINAL_MODE option for those small number of users who use terminal mode.
+* Does not work correctly on LGT-based clones
+* has_pdi does not work correctly (waiting to hear back whether it is broken for all parts or just DA-series parts)
+* Does not run on DA-series parts - This will be corrected by addition of a few more defines, should be easy
+* Does not support targets operating at a low voltage - this could be solved by using an analog comparator for receiving, and using pin in "open drain" mode for transmitting, but I doubt I'll ever bother to implement this.

 # HV UPDI Programmers

 These HV UPDI programming designs are open source and made to work with tinyAVRÂ® [0-series](https://www.microchip.com/design-centers/8-bit/avr-mcus/device-selection/attiny1607) and [1-series](https://www.microchip.com/design-centers/8-bit/avr-mcus/device-selection/attiny3217) MCUs,  [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore)  and the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 This allows using the additional configuration settings for the UPDI pin without the fear of getting locked out from the MCU.
 Normal workflow when using the Arduino IDE is preserved.
 This repo has been modified to allow HV UPDI programming and can be installed on various programmer MCUs including the newer ATtiny parts.